ThreeMammals/Ocelot/docs/features/servicediscovery.rst

 Easy way, simple design means you develop provider class only and specify ``ServiceDiscoveryFinderDelegate`` object for default ``ServiceDiscoveryProviderFactory`` in Ocelot core.

 More complex design means you develop both, provider and provider's factory classes.
-After that you need to add both the ``IServiceDiscoveryProvider`` and ``IServiceDiscoveryProviderFactory`` interfaces to DI-container.
+After that you need to add the ``IServiceDiscoveryProviderFactory`` interface to DI-container with removal of registered default ``ServiceDiscoveryProviderFactory`` class.
 Please note, in this case default ``ServiceDiscoveryProviderFactory`` in Ocelot core will not be used.
 Additionally you don't have to specify ``"Type": "MyServiceDiscoveryProvider"`` in the **ServiceDiscoveryProvider** options of the GlobalConfiguration settings.
+But you can leave this ``Type`` option for compatibility between both designs.